WDCV is ranked #22 in the Princeton Reviews “Best College Radio Station” 2022 list!

 Each performance featured a lead singer, guitarist, bassist, backup singers, keyboardist, and drummer; and some acts included trumpets and trombones.
 Every part of each of the dozen acts were completely original and created by the students themselves.

 The concert had all different genres: punk, pop, indie, metal, rap, and others!
 There was something for everyone to enjoy.
-The students put on amazing performances and the crowd was enthusiastic throughout the show.
+The students put on amazing performances and our DJs and the audience loved it.
+We hope to see them again next year (or even next semester…).

 CMC Nashville & WDCV Exec